-My grandpa worked 1,500 feet underground in the mines of Ely.
+My grandpa worked 1,500 feet underground in the iron ore mines of Northern Minnesota.
 He never graduated from high school, but he saved money in a coffee can in the basement to send my dad to college.
-My dad graduated from Vermilion Community College and earned his graduate degree in journalism from the University of Minnesota.
+My dad graduated from Vermilion Community College, which was then known as Ely Junior College, and earned his journalism degree from the University of Minnesota.
 He went on to be a sports reporter and a newspaper columnist.
-My mom was a school teacher who taught second grade until she was 70.
+My mom, who grew up in Milwaukee, was a public school teacher who taught second grade until she was 70 years old.
 I learned the value of education from my parents and grandparents.

-Increasingly, our students and their families are being challenged by the rising cost of college.
+The rising cost of college and the burden of student loans continue to be a challenge for our students and their families.
 College tuition and fees have been rising more rapidly than household income over the past two decades.
-It is increasingly difficult for students and their families to afford these costs.
 We must do more to expand higher education opportunities and make college more affordable for all students.
 We must also invest in community and technical colleges, apprenticeships, and training and credential programs to ensure we are preparing people for the jobs of tomorrow that our businesses are creating today.

 At a time when our global economy demands more from our workforce, we must focus more than ever on the foundation of our future prosperity: education.

 As Minnesota’s U.S. senator, I will continue to focus on these priorities: